 Like any dog, the English Speagle can inherit health concerns or problems from his parents.

 Getting a Speagle from a good breeder and checking for health clearances for every parent minimizes the risk of having a sick puppy.

 Here’s a quick list of all the health concerns your English Speagle may face:

 - Hip Dysplasia

 That’s why it’s important to take your Speagle to the vet before these issues get worse.
 If you notice anything out of the ordinary, it’s best to address that medical need immediately.

-Doing so increases your pup’s tolerances to these ailments and allows them to live longer.
+Doing so increases your pup’s tolerance to these ailments and allows them to live longer.